ZJHSteven/owlbear-rodeo-portals/README.md

 - feat: select default asset for new portals
 - fix: use bounding boxes for collision instead of point
 - feat: mishaps (teleport somewhere else)
+- feat: option to enable/disable teleports for players
+- feat: option to select valid token layers for teleportation

 ### Update dependencies